 In May 2011, the FASB issued revised guidance on the "Amendments to Achieve Common Fair Value Measurements and Disclosure Requirements in U.S. GAAP and IFRSs".
 The revised guidance specifies how to measure fair value and improve the comparability of fair value measurements presented and disclosed in financial statements prepared in accordance with U.S. GAAP and IFRSs, not requiring additional fair value measurements and not intending to establish valuation standards or affect valuation practices outside of financial reporting.
-The revised guidance is effective to all reporting entity's shareholders' equity in the financial statements during interim and annual periods beginning after December 15, 2011.
+The revised guidance is effective to all reporting entities that are required or permitted to measure or disclose the fair value of an asset, a liability, or an instrument classified in a reporting entity's shareholders' equity in the financial statements during interim and annual periods beginning after December 15, 2011.
 Early adoption is not permitted.
 The Company is currently evaluating the impact on its consolidated financial statements of adopting this guidance.